• Skip to main content

 Sewing Closed:

-free amigurumi pattern tutorial demonstration of how to sew closed
+free amigurumi tutorial of how to sew the bottom of the marshmallow closed

 To sew the bottom hole closed, pass the needle, from front to back, through the front loop only of each stitch around and then pull tight.
 Secure your sewing with a knot, trim the tail, and sew in any remaining length.